nilsmagnus/silhouette/README.md

-silhouette words
+Silhouette words
 ===============

 Educational web app for use in alphabetizing.
+The idea is to generate silhouettes from letters so that students can fill in letters of the right size to recreate the letters and words.

 #Credits